Score-based Diffusion Models With Self-supervised Learning For Accelerated 3D Multi-contrast Cardiac Magnetic Resonance Imaging: Experiments

+Images were acquired using bSSFP readout with ECG trigger and a 2D image navigator (iNAV) for respiratory motion correction \cite{henningsson2012whole,milotta20203d}.
+The iNAV was obtained using 14 ramp-up preparation pulses (duration = 46 ms) of the bSSFP in each heartbeat, which was used to correct translational motion caused by respiration before image reconstruction \cite{milotta20203d}.
+51 volunteers were scanned using 12-channel cardiac and 48-channel spine coils.
+All cardiac channels were activated, while spine coil channels were manually selected based on the subject's position.
+This led to a variation in the coil number utilized among subjects, ranging from 20 to 24.
+Imaging parameters were: field of view (FOV) = 300 × 300 × 96 $\text {mm}^3$, in-plane resolution = 1.7 × 1.7 $\text {mm}^2$, slice thickness = 1.7 mm, slice oversampling = 30\%, TR/TE = 3.28/1.64 ms, segment number = 35, and 11 images was obtained for each acquisition.

+Two 3D-MC-CMR datasets, namely the training and testing datasets, were acquired using the above sequence.
+The training dataset consists of prospectively undersampled $k$-space data with R = 6 from 46 volunteers.
+The acquisition time for each data was approximately 18–19 minutes, depending on the volunteer’s heart rate.
+The testing dataset includes five prospectively undersampled $k$-space data with R = 2.8, with an average acquisition time of 36.05 minutes.
+Each testing data was retrospectively undersampled at net acceleration rates of R = 6, 11, and 14, respectively.
+All undersampling masks used variable-density Poisson-disc sampling scheme, with 24 × 24 $k$-space center fully sampled for coil sensitivity estimation.

 Each 3D $k$-space dataset was split into 2D slices along the frequency encoding direction by applying the inverse Fourier transform in that direction.
 The first 30 and last 20 slices were excluded due to the absence of coverage in the cardiac region.
-The training set consisted of 5796 slices from 46 volunteers (126 slices per volunteer), while the test set included 1512 slices from 12 volunteers.
+A total of 5,796 slices were used for training and 630 slices were used for testing, with 126 slices per subject.
+The coil sensitivity maps were estimated from the fully sampled $k$-space center using ESPIRiT\cite{uecker2014espirit}, with a kernel size of $6 \times 6$, as well as thresholds of 0.02 and 0.95 for calibration-matrix and eigenvalue decomposition.

-\subsection{Reconstruction experiments}
+\subsection{Reconstruction Experiments}

-To evaluate the proposed method, the test data were retrospectively undersampled using a 2D Poisson-disc sampling pattern with net acceleration rates of R = 11 and 14.
-The proposed SSJDM was used to reconstruct the MC images.
-Subsequently, $\text T_1$ and $\text T_{1\rho}$ maps were estimated from the reconstructed images using the dictionary matching method described later.
-The results were compared with those obtained using traditional regularized reconstruction (PROST\cite{bustin2019five}), a self-supervised DL method (SSDU \cite{yaman2020self}), and BCNN.
+To evaluate the proposed SSJDM method, it was applied to reconstruct the retrospectively undersampled testing data, followed by the estimation of $\text T_1$ and $\text T_{1\rho}$ maps, as described later.
+The comparison methods include a traditional regularized reconstruction method (PROST\cite{bustin2019five}), a self-supervised DL method (SSDU \cite{yaman2020self}), BCNN, and a self-supervised reconstruction method with unrolled diffusion models (SSDiffRecon \cite{Yilmaz2023SSDiff}).
+The images reconstructed from the testing data with R = 2.8, using an ${l_1}$-wavelet regularized compressed sensing method implemented in the BART toolbox \cite{uecker2016bart}, served as the reference.